svaksha/Julia.jl/Computer-Graphics.md

 + [GreinerHormann.jl](https://github.com/sjkelly/GreinerHormann.jl) :: An implementation of the Greiner-Hormann clipping algorithm in Julia.
 + [GR.jl](https://github.com/jheinen/GR.jl) :: This module provides a Julia interface to the [GR framework](http://gr-framework.org/) graphics library.
 + [HalideCall.jl](https://github.com/timholy/HalideCall.jl) :: Use shared libraries created by Halide from Julia.
-+ [Hinton.jl](https://github.com/ninjin/Hinton.jl) :: A small Julia library for generating Hinton diagrams.
-It supports standard graphics formats such as PNG, SVG, and PDF, as well as generating diagrams in a terminal with Unicode and colour support.
 + [Images.jl](https://github.com/timholy/Images.jl) :: An image library for Julia.
 + [ImageQuilting.jl](https://github.com/juliohm/ImageQuilting.jl) :: Image quilting for texture synthesis in Julia .
-+ [ImageTerm.jl](https://github.com/meggart/ImageTerm.jl) :: Julia functions to plot colorful maps in the terminal.
 + [ImageView.jl](https://github.com/timholy/ImageView.jl) :: An interactive display of images and movies.
 + [ImplicitEquations.jl](https://github.com/jverzani/ImplicitEquations.jl) :: Julia package to facilitate graphing of implicit equations and inequalities.
 + [Konthe.jl](https://github.com/meggart/Konthe.jl) :: Collection of convenience function for plotting using the OpenGL package.